nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 # A function to run ANCOMBC2 while handlixnxg commxon
 ancombc2 <- function(data, ...) {

+  # data [treeSummarizedExperiment] - a treeSummarizedExperiment containing the feature,
+  #                                   taxonomy and metdata to be analyzed using ancombc2.

   tryCatch(
     ANCOMBC::ancombc2(data = data, ...),
     error = function(cnd) {